-A quiet wedding took place at the Church-in-the-Garden on Saturday afternoon, April 19, at 5 o'clock, when Market Mina Gunn, sister of Mrs. G. G. G. Hunter Whitson Street, was married to Cyril H. Wakefield Jamaica.
-The ceremony was performed by the Ref.
-F. Silcov C. E. Silcox.
+A quiet wedding took place at the Church-in-the-Gardens on Saturday afternoon, April 19, at 5 o'clock, when Miss Christobel Mina Gunn, sister of Mrs. G. G. G. Hunter, of Whitson Street, was married to Cyril H. Wakefield, of The ceremony was performed by the Rev. Jamaica.
+C. E. Silcox.